TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/1-first-orientation.rst

    Figure 3-2: folder structure of the example extension

 The core of the extension is located in the folder :file:`Classes`.
-There you will all files in which classes or interfaces are defined.
+There you will be all files in which classes or interfaces are defined.

 .. note::